 The Housing & Residential Life office works to ensure adequate housing opportunities for summer students and interns.
-Summer dates and rates can be found by selecting the button below.
+Summer dates and rates can be found by selecting the link below.
 Those interested in summer housing should complete the Housing Application under the Summer Housing & Summer Conference tab to begin the process.

 Montana State University Billings offers Summer Conference rooms in Petro Hall for educational related or MSU Billings sponsored events.
 Double and single occupancy rooms are available and include linens, pillows, blankets, and towels.
 The front desk is staffed 24 hours a day to assist you with your group or individual needs.
-Current conference prices are $24.00/person/night for a double and $29.00/night for a single.
+Current conference prices are $26.00/person/night for a double and $31.00/night for a single.
 Prices are subject to change so please inquire when you call to reserve your room.
 For individual guests who need to schedule rooms or for more information for a conference stay, please contact the Housing Office at (406) 657-2333.
-For groups looking to book a room, please contact the Conference Services Coordinator, Kristin Peterman at 657-2387 or firstname.lastname@example.org.
+For groups looking to book a room, please contact the Conference Services Coordinator, Kristin Peterman at 657-2387 or email@example.com.

 What Our Visitors Have to Say